 316SS contains 0.08% carbon.
 It may develop a heat-affected zone that is sensitized.
 If this area is exposed to active electrolytes, inter-granular corrosion may occur.
 316LSS contains 0.03% carbon, which minimizes this problem.

 The process of wearing, grinding or rubbing away of material.

 Active Pharmaceutical Ingredients – any substance or mixture of substances intended to be used in the manufacture of a drug product and that, when used in the production of a drug, becomes an active ingredient in the drug product.

-A weld joint developed by melting the fating surfaces and subsequently solidification only (without using any filler metal).
+A weld joint developed by melting the faying surfaces, without using any filler metal.

 The amount of product being processed at hand.
 Batches can be processed either individually (single batch) or continuously (continuous batch).

 Documents prepared for each process batch which include all ingredients, process details and equipment used to make the product.
 Manufacturers of regulated drug products are also required to prepare a master batch record.

 A type of sanitary fitting incorporating a 45° beveled sealing surface.

 A pharmaceutical derived from biological sources and especially one produced by biotechnology.